xdevguild/buildo-begins/README.md

 1. Install globally `npm install buildo-begins -g`
 2. Derive the pem from seed phrase: `buildo-begins derive-pem`
 3. The walletKey.pem file will be created
-4. Send some EGLD `buildo-begins send-egld`
+4. Check the commands with `buildo-begins --help`
+5. Use one of available commands, check them below.
 5. You will get some prompts, fill up the required data

-6. For now, that's it.
-There will be much more!
+### Available commands for Buildo (for now, there will be more):

+1. `buildo-begins derive-pem` - derive PEM file from seed phrase
+2. `buildo-begins send-egld` - send EGLD tokens
+3. `buildo-begins send-esdt` - send ESDT tokens
+4. `buildo-begins send-sft` - send SFT tokens
+5. `buildo-begins send-nft` - send NFT token
+6. `buildo-begins send-meta-esdt` - send Meta ESDT tokens

+What is awesome here is that you don't have to worry about proper nonce, decimal places, or differentiation between the NFT token id and collection ticker.
+The maximum amount of arguments will always be the address, token id, and amount.
+It will differ for each type, but these are maximum.

-### Hot to use the config file?
+### How to use the config file?

 Internally Buildo uses the config.ts file, but when you use it as a globally installed npm CLI tool, you don't have to touch that file.
 What you need to do is to create the `.buildobeginsrc` file, where you can change values (here default values):